marypcbuk/autocorrn/README.md

 ## Contributing

+At this point, I don't have a process for accepting individual new entries for Autocorrn: if anyone is interesting in getting involved to help me do that in the long term, please get in touch.
+I'm looking for someone with a US English install of Office and no custom AutoCorrect options to run the AutoCorrect macro and take a backup so I can add those into the US English Autocorrn file so users don't have to do that manually.
-At this point, I don't have a process for accepting new entries for Autocorrn: if anyone is interesting in getting involved to help me do that, please get in touch.
-But I've only created AutoCorrect entries in UK and US English: if you have a set of AutoCorrect entries in another proofing language, I'd be happy to add them here or link to them.
+I've only created AutoCorrect entries in UK and US English: if you have a set of AutoCorrect entries in another proofing language, I'd be happy to add them here or link to them.

 ## Versioning